CSA Recognition Seal Program Requirements

 The CSA Recognition Seal displayed on product packaging or menu items consists of the CSA registered trademark five crossed grain symbol.
 It can appear with or without accompanying text.
 The CSA Recognition Seal denotes products that are free (less than 5 ppm) of wheat, barley, rye, oats, their crosses and derivatives in product, processing and packaging (WBRO-free).

-The CSA Recognition Seal is a certification program reserved for the “Best of the Best” in the most risk-free choices and requirements exceed the “gluten-free” definitions proposed by the United States Food and Drug Administration (FDA) and adopted by the international Codex Alimentarius Commission.
+The CSA Recognition Seal is a certification program reserved for the “Best of the Best” in the most risk-free choices and requirements exceed the “gluten-free” definitions by the United States Food and Drug Administration (FDA) and adopted by the international Codex Alimentarius Commission.

 These requirements include:

 - Thorough ingredient review and sourcing.
 Ingredient review includes written documentation of ingredient specifications, Celiac and Allergen Check Lists, and documentation of ingredient sources for potentially questionable ingredients such as vanilla extract, flavorings, maltodextrin, vinegar, etc. to assure the most WBRO-free product.

 - Facility review.
 To assure WBRO-free processing, written documentation of allergen control plans, sanitation plans, and/or HACCP plans are required.
 Documentation of best practices procedures for receiving raw ingredients, storage, processing, and packaging are required.
 Employee sanitation procedures and training procedures for controlling cross or outside contamination are included in the facility plan.
 Facilities may be audited as a part of this procedure.

 - Inspection of packaging materials.
 Packaging samples are provided to assure that no WBRO materials are included within packaging and that packaging procedures and materials eliminate the possibility of outside contamination after products leave the production facility.